rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="disable"></a>
 ## *disable*

 Disables the Bluetooth stack.

 ### Events

- No Events.
+No Events

 ### Parameters